 After successfully completing this course, you will have the skills and knowledge needed to progress on to employment or further education.
 You may wish to progress on to our Level 3 Acting and Musical Theatre course to enhance your knowledge and refine your performing skills.

 Are there any links with industry and university?

 Warrington & Vale Royal College is dedicated to enhancing your employability skills and knowledge of your chosen industry.
-Throughout your course you will take part in guest lecture workshops with employers as well as undertaking live performance projects for local community groups and employers.
+Throughout your course, you will take part in guest lecture workshops with employers as well as undertaking live performance projects for local community groups and organisations.
 You will work with a variety of external agencies in order to strengthen your knowledge and experiences, including Culture Warrington, Warrington Museum, Community Objectives, and various professional theatre projects.

 The expert tutors on this course have numerous industry contacts, which means you will have access to valuable work experience placements and benefit from meeting industry professionals.

 You will be allocated a progress coach who will provide you with support to help you succeed on your study programme and progress on to your chosen career or progression path.
 We have a team of staff dedicated to providing learning support if required, as well as a Welfare Team that is on hand to offer guidance, support and help when needed.